 “PBA” stands for the Police Benevolent Association and nearly every police officer in the United States is a member.
-Friends and family members of police officers will sometimes be issued a PBA Courtesy Card.
+Friends and family members of police officers are sometimes given a PBA Courtesy Card.
 A PBA card will usually have printed on it, “The bearer of this card is a supporter of the PBA and you should try to extend every courtesy possible.”

 Contrary to popular belief, the date on the PBA card really is not that significant.
-What matters most is whether the officer who pulled the driver over knows the officer’s name on the card (i.e. the officer who issued the card).
+What matters most is whether the officer conducting the traffic stop knows the officer whose name is on the card (i.e. the officer who issued the card).

-Generally, if the officer who pulls the driver over has heard of the officer on the card (and the driver is polite and respectful), the driver will not be given a ticket.
-Sometimes the officer will issue a warning or simply say “Okay.
+Generally, if the officer who pulls over the driver has heard of the officer on the card (and the driver is polite and respectful), the driver has a good chance of not getting a ticket.
+Sometimes the officer will issue a warning or simply say, “Okay.
 Drive safely and have a great day.”

 Not All PBA Cards are Treated Equally

 Many do not realize this, but not all PBA cards are treated the same.
-If the card you receive is a general PBA card and it does not have an officer’s name or badge number on it, it may not get you out of a ticket.
+If the card a driver receives is a general PBA card that does not have an officer’s name or badge number on it, then it may not get him/her out of a ticket.

-However, if the officer is very nice, he or she might ask you what officer issued you the card, what jurisdiction he or she is from, and how you know him or her.
-If you politely and cordially answer all of these questions, you might get out of the ticket even with a basic PBA card.
+However, if the officer is very nice, he/she might ask the driver which officer issued the card, the jurisdiction he/she is from, and how the driver knows him or her.
+If the driver politely and cordially answers all of these questions, then it may help to get out of the ticket.

-The best type of PBA card you can have is one that contains the name and badge number of an officer who is well-respected throughout the state.
-If an officer knows that you have a connection to a well-regarded officer, you can usually avoid receiving a traffic ticket.
+The best type of PBA card one can have is one that contains the name and badge number of an officer who is well-respected throughout the state.
+If an officer knows that a driver has a connection to a well-regarded officer, that driver can usually avoid receiving a traffic ticket.

 PBA Cards are Not a Guarantee

 Remember, attitude matters.
-If you are arrogant or rude, that is a sure fire way for you to get a ticket (no matter whose name appears on your PBA card).
+If a driver is arrogant or rude, that is a sure-fire way to get a ticket (no matter whose name appears on the PBA card).

-Additionally, drivers sometime think that a PBA card will last forever.
-In many cases, the officer who pulls you over will return it, but that is not always the case.
-I have heard several stories of drivers who got out of a ticket, but their PBA card was taken from them!
+Additionally, drivers sometimes think that a PBA card will last forever.
+In many cases, the officer who pulls over the driver will return it, but that is not always the case.
+Many drivers have reported traffic stops in which he/she got out of a ticket but the PBA card was taken from them!

 Is it Unethical or Illegal to Use a PBA Card to Get Out of a Ticket?

-We advise extreme caution when it comes to using PBA cards.
-Trying to influence an officer (even if you do not offer a bribe) can be illegal or at least perceived badly by the officer.
+Drivers should use extreme caution when it comes to using PBA cards.
+Trying to influence an officer (even if the driver does not offer a bribe) can be illegal or at least perceived badly by the officer.

-If you “rub the officer the wrong way,” he may use his or her discretion to be harsher on you.
+If a driver “rubs the officer the wrong way,” he may use his/her discretion to be harsher.
 That could mean additional tickets, or, in the case of a minor crime, an arrest instead of merely an appearance ticket with a court date.

 Police officers have a lot of discretion.
-If they see you speeding and not signaling before you change lanes and not wearing a seat belt, they can ticket you for all of the above, some of the above, or none of the above.
+If they see someone speeding and not signaling before changing lanes and not wearing a seat belt, they can issue a ticket for all of the above, some of the above, or none of the above.

-Remember, showing a police officer a PBA card in itself is not illegal per se because if he or she considers it and decides to be more lenient, that is within his or her discretion.
-However, making a statement like “officer can you please let me off” or “can you please give me a break” in conjunction with handing over the card may be construed as trying to improperly influence the officer.
+Remember, showing a police officer a PBA card in itself is not illegal per se because if he/she considers it and decides to be more lenient, that is within his/her discretion.
+However, making a statement like, “Officer, can you please let me off?” or “Can you please give me a break?” in conjunction with handing over the card may be construed as trying to improperly influence the officer.